A Seeso Saturday Night Special Episode

 The Wicker Breakdown:

-- Aykroyd as Carter gives the State of the Union while sitting on a famous statue of someone on a horse that located near one of the main Mardi Gras celebration location.
+- Aykroyd as Carter gives the State of the Union while sitting on a famous statue of someone on a horse that located near one of the preeminent Mardi Gras celebration location.
 His closing statement, "Live from Mardi Gras..."

 - Buck Henry and Jane Curtin are our parade correspondents that kind of direct the action of the show.